Is Sri Lanka a country you have wondered about visiting?

 When you book a local driver to travel, Sri Lanka opens up more of the country to explore.
 You are with someone who knows special places to visit.
 Some of them you didn’t even know about.

 A vacation in Sri Lanka, an island country, is a diverse country of highlands, tea plantations, safari parks, and beaches.
-You’ll find the people are friendly and who love to show you the best of their country.
+You’ll find friendly people who love to show you the best of their country.

 Sri Lanka is a wonderful travel destination.